 At one smaller venue he jumped down from the stage and walked through the tables and commented on hair styles, clothing, and what the guests were drinking and eating.
 He brushed a woman’s hair, massaged a man’s shoulders and borrowed a woman’s fur coat and took it back on stage and used it as a prop to make some jokes.

 Robin Williams makes an attempt to connect with each and every individual.
 So whether you are talking to a massive audience or you are in a conversation with a bunch of corporate executives in a boardroom, one of your primary skills should be in connecting with each and every individual.

 So if you would like to overcome anxiety and build confidence in public speaking then contact me using the webform at the top right of this page.
-If you want to do a Skype session then we just need to work out our time zones.
+If you want to do an online Skype session then we just need to work out our time zones.
 I am based on the Gold Coast of Australia – Eastern Standard Time.